 The moviegoers’ breath is steaming from the cold, and from hot grog imbibed at the pre-show snow bar.
 Forget those artificially refrigerated “ice bars” in some of the cities further south – this is the real thing.

-To be fair, and just so you don’t get the wrong idea, most of the festival takes place indoors, in Siida, the beautiful building that houses the Sámi Museum and the Northern Lapland Nature Centre.
+To be fair, and just so you don’t get the wrong idea, most of the festival takes place indoors, in Siida, the beautiful building that houses the Sámi Museum and the Northern Lapland Nature Centre, and in Sajos, a Sámi cultural centre that is also the meeting place for the Sámi Parliament.
 Skábmagovat was founded in 1999 to bolster Sámi filmmaking and add some variety to the darkest portion of the year; the organisers translate the name from Sámi as “reflections of the endless night”.

 In addition to Sámi films, the festival always flies in directors and films from indigenous groups in countries as far away as Australia, Canada and Bolivia.
 Striking similarities exist in the stories of indigenous people from different parts of the world: They have faced or are facing corresponding identity issues and similar obstacles to preserving language and culture.